 Red Dead Revolver includes the protagonist Red as a bounty hunter of the heroic type.

-The sequel Red Dead Redemption John is pretty much a Government Bounty Hunter to hunt down the rest of his old gang dead or alive or never see his family again.
+The sequel Red Dead Redemption John is pretty much a Government Bounty Hunter, who has to hunt down the rest of his old gang dead or alive, or he'll never see his family again.

 Also allows the player to accept bounty hunting side-missions by collecting the Wanted Posters he finds.
 The player then tracks the bounty and has the choice of capturing them (for a bigger reward) or simply killing them.
 Also, committing crimes will create a bounty on the player himself, and bounty hunters will come after you hoping to collect.